 What does a red light on Eero mean?

-If you see a red light on your Eero, it means that there is a problem with your internet connection.
+If you see a red light on your Eero, it means that there is a problem with your internet connection

 The red light could indicate that your Eero is offline or that there is a problem with your internet service provider.

-We understand that having no internet connection at home can be frustrating.
+I understand that having no internet connection at home can be frustrating.
 So, here are some steps that you can do on your own to solve the issue.

 However, if you’re uncomfortable doing these steps on your own, you can always contact your ISP or Eero support.